 Most have post graduate qualifications and full professional memberships in their chosen sphere of operation.

-There are a number of reasons why a prospective Client should contact Procuro Planning Services for free initial expert advice before any formal engagement with a Local Planning Authority, to:-
+There are a number of reasons why you should contact Procuro Planning Services for free initial expert advice before any formal engagement with a Local Planning Authority:

 Clients will be asked to provide Procuro with a brief description of their planning needs and desired outcomes, details of any actions already taken and copies of what they feel might be relevant correspondence.

-It is vital for Procuro to be informed of as many aspects as possible at the very first stage so that informed advice can be quickly forthcoming.
+It is vital for you to inform us of as many aspects as possible at the very first stage so that the correct advice can be quickly forthcoming.

 Generally speaking the actions of Local Planning Authorities are open to public scrutiny.